hendrikfolkerts/seseupy/README.md

 Structure / Model Base (SES/MB) infrastructure introduced for automatic execution of simulation experiments.
 Please read the documentation for further information.
-A comprehensive introduction to the SES/MB theory is given in the documentation for SESToPy.
+A comprehensive introduction to the SES/MB theory is given in the documentation of the SES modeling tool SESToPy.
-The software is written in Python3 with PyQt5 as user interface.
+The software is written in Python3.

 EXECUTE